 Does it reduce inflammation? (and homocysteine, and CRP?)
 Does it affect your genes that make proteins for the brain?
-Does it actually help prevent Alzheimer’s?
+Does it actually help prevent Alzheimer’s? and Diabetes?

 Folate deficiency is one of the most common vitamin deficiencies in the United States…and it is silent.
 In 1998, the average daily intake for adults was only 242 mcg, much less than the Dietary Reference Intake (DRI) of 400 mcg/day.
+A recent study of 4000+ people over 30 years showed the highest folate levels were associated with the least diabetes.

 The best food sources of folate are cereals: the government lists Whole Grain Total Cereal first!
 But folate is often poorly absorbed: a supplement is often helpful.
 Healthy foods for folate: